Kid's Book Revisions Plus Home Page

 Ten Mistakes Writers Don't See -- a great checklist for use when revising.

-What Revision Looks Like: A very long story.
+What Revision Looks Like: A Very Long Story.
 Author Jo Knowles shows the stages of revision her manuscript went through, with pictures.

 Word Clouds: Create a word cloud to see the words you use the most.
-Two word cloud generators: WordClouds and Wordle.
+A word cloud generators: WordClouds.